caarlosdlg/Monkey-space-SiwftUI-Game-/README.md

 ## Contributing

-Feel free to submit issues, fork the repository and create pull requests for any improvements.
+Feel free to submit issues, fork the repository, and create pull requests for improvements.

 ## License